Designing high-fidelity two-qubit gates between fluxonium qubits: Setup and basic gate mechanism

-We also considered crosstalk in designing the control scheme.
+We also considered cross-talk in designing the control scheme.
 By ensuring the appropriate hierarchy of charge matrix elements, we reduce spurious driving of fluxonium transitions when charge modulating the resonator.
-Since the coupler charge matrix element ($\sim 1$) is larger than any of the fluxoniums' (which have a maximum charge matrix element of $\sim 0.5$), the microwave power needed for a fast coupler excitation is reduced, and its effect on any nearby fluxonium transitions is suppressed.
+Since the coupler charge matrix element ($\sim 1$) is larger than any of the fluxoniums' (which have a maximum charge matrix element of $\sim 0.5$), the microwave power needed for fast excitation is reduced, and its effect on any nearby fluxonium transitions is already slightly suppressed.
 Simultaneously, the fluxonium's computational state transition charge matrix element may remain small ($< 0.05$) to protect from dielectric loss rates \cite{somoroff_millisecond_2021, koch_charging_2009}, as we do not drive fluxonium computational state transitions directly \cite{nesterov_cnot_2022, nesterov_microwave-activated_2018, ficheux_fast_2021}.
-Further, driving the coupler specifically should reduce nearest-neighbor crosstalk; approaches requiring only a single control tone acting specifically on the coupler, which is connected to two fluxoniums, were deemed preferable compared to driving the fluxoniums, which would each be connected to four couplers when running a surface code.
+Further, driving the coupler specifically may reduce nearest-neighbor cross-talk; approaches requiring only a single control tone acting specifically on the coupler, which is connected to two fluxoniums, were deemed preferable compared to driving the fluxoniums, which would each be connected to four couplers when running a surface code.
+Specifically, in the presence of cross-talk, driving the resonator may reduce calibration time because of the smaller cross-talk matrix with nearest neighbors ($3\times 3$ vs. $5 \times 5$).
+However, experimental testing is needed to determine if this minor benefit can be realized, or if more optimized control schemes are needed.
 Finally, while recent demonstrations of parametric flux gates are impressive \cite{zhang_tunable_2023, moskalenko_high_2022}, we focused our study on microwave-driven gates, avoiding a complex analysis of the sidebands associated with parametric modulation in a larger circuit.